 Radio Thermostat CT80

-The CT80 is a WiFi enabled and precisely programmable device.
+The CT80 is a WiFi-enabled and precisely programmable device.
 It provides control access from your Android and iOS mobile devices.
-The app connects via your home network while you are home, and uses free cloud network when away.
+The app connects via your home network while you are home, and uses a free cloud network when away.

 Despite being a pricey piece for your wallet, CT80-Wifi is a popular thermostat at the same time.
 Cause, you get loads of functionality in one thing with this thermostat.